ALMaclaine/prompts/07-git-workflow-prompt.md

      ```
      git add [file-name]
      ```
-   - Commit changes using the [Commit Message Generation Prompt](#3-commit-message-generation-prompt):
+   - Commit changes:
      ```
      git commit -m "Your commit message"
      ```
+   - For guidance on writing clear and informative commit messages, refer to the [Commit Message Generation Prompt](#3-commit-message-generation-prompt).

 4. **Sync with Remote Repository** (if collaborating):
    - Pull the latest changes: